Ofsted and CQC Local Area SEND Inspection

 Wolverhampton SEND Joint Commissioning Strategy 2022-25

-The Wolverhampton Joint Commissioning Strategy for Children and Young People with Special Educational Needs and Disabilities sets out the vision and key priorities that council and partners in the city want to focus on to improve the lives of children and young people with SEND.
+The Wolverhampton Joint Commissioning Strategy for Children and Young People with Special Educational Needs and Disabilities sets out the vision and key priorities that the council and partners in the city want to focus on to improve the lives of children and young people with SEND.

 Joint strategic needs assessment (JSNA)